samttsummer/samttsummer/README.md

 # são paulo rainfall analysis
 ## motivation and description
-predicting rainfall patterns is crucial for urban planning, drainage infrastructure, and environmental management in a metropolis like são ppaulo. rainfall forecasting is generally categorized into two types:
+predicting rainfall patterns is crucial for urban planning, drainage infrastructure, and environmental management in a metropolis like são paulo. rainfall forecasting is generally categorized into two types:

 - long term predictions: forecasting rainfall several weeks or months in advance to assist in reservoir management and drought prevention.